An existing utility building is removed to make way for the new proposals

-A new room is placed in the reinstated garden between both buildings
+A new room in an old garden

 Project Status